lindavos-dot/hello_world/superpy/README.md

 -    reset_today          Reset the internal date to calendar date
 -    advance_time         Moves the internal date forward by the desired number of days
 -    backward_time        Moves the internal date backwards by the desired number of days

+-    new_product          Adds a new product to the assortment
--    inventory            Shows the current stock of the supermarket using rich
+-    inventory            Shows the assortiment of the supermarket using rich
 -    inventory_csv_to_pdf Converts inventory.csv to inventory.pdf

 -    purchases            Shows the purchases of the supermarket
 -    sales                Shows the sales of the supermarket
 -    lack                 Shows the shrinkage of the supermarket
 -    stock                Shows the stock of the supermarket
 -    buy                  Add new purchase to current stock file and purchases file
 -    sell                 Remove stock from the current stock file and adds new sales to sales file

 -    revenue              Shows the revenue of the supermarket.
 Please enter dates in the following format: yyyy-mm-dd
 -    profit               Shows the profit of the supermarket.
 Please enter dates in the following format: yyyy-mm-dd